The exact cause is not always known. Other times it may be due to:

-Injury to the belly from an accident or a fall
+- Injury to the belly from an accident or a fall

 - Sudden decrease in the volume of the uterus, such as from losing amniotic fluid or from the delivery of a first twin

-This health problem is more common in older mothers.
+This health problem is more common in older people who are pregnant.

 Other things that may raise the risk are: